 - 8 Classico pasta sauce $2.00 each

-– used two $1.50/4 Classico printable coupons (at the bottom of the page)
+– used two $1.50/4 Classico printable coupons (from the Classico website)

 - 4 Crisco canola oil $2.99 each

 – used $0.55 Enjoy Life printable coupons (doubled to $1.00)

 – got back $1.00 via Checkout 51 app